-Pleura Topic: Body parts (anatomy)

-Meaning There are two parts to the tissue called pleura.
+Pleura Topic: Body parts (anatomy) Meaning There are two parts to the tissue called pleura.
 One part lines the inside of the chest, and the other part surrounds the outside of the lungs.
 There is a small place between these two tissues called the pleural cavity.

-Similar words -

-Pleural Effusion Topic: Lungs and breathing (respiratory)

-Meaning fluid on the lungs.
+Similar words - Pleural Effusion Topic: Lungs and breathing (respiratory) Meaning fluid on the lungs.
 It affects the ability to ively and for the lungs to function.

-Similar words -

-Pneumonia Topic: Lungs and breathing (respiratory)

-Meaning Germ like a ba cteria or virus causing infection in your lungs.

-Similar words Lung infection

-Pneumothorax Topic: Lungs and breathing (respiratory)

-Meaning A hole in the lung, cause by injury/trauma.
+Similar words - Pneumonia Topic: Lungs and breathing (respiratory) Meaning Germ like a ba cteria or virus causing infection in your lungs.
+Similar words Lung infection Pneumothorax Topic: Lungs and breathing (respiratory) Meaning A hole in the lung, cause by injury/trauma.
 This causes a leak of air which can collect outside of the lung and make it difficult to breathe.
 It may be fixed with a chest drain.

-Similar words -

-Polycystic Kidney Disease (PKD) Topic: Kidneys (renal)

-Meaning A cause of kidney sickness

-Similar words -

-Роо Topic: Body parts (anatomy)

-Meaning Faeces is the leftovers from what you eat that the body does not need anymore.

-Similar words Faeces; stools; guna

-Post-Ictal (Postictal) Topic: Brain and nerves (neurology)

-Meaning This means the time after you have a seizure.
+Similar words - Polycystic Kidney Disease (PKD) Topic: Kidneys (renal) Meaning A cause of kidney sickness Similar words - Poo Topic: Body parts (anatomy) Meaning Faeces is the leftovers from what you eat that the body does not need anymore.
+Similar words Faeces; stools; guna Post-Ictal (Postictal) Topic: Brain and nerves (neurology) Meaning This means the time after you have a seizure.
 It is the recovery period after a seizure (or fit) period has occurred.
 When someone is post-ictal, they might be confused or sleepy.

-Similar words -
+Similar words - Postnatal Topic: Women's business

+Postpartum Topic: Women's business

+Post-Partum Depression Topic: Women's business

-Postnatal Topic: Women's business
+Pre-eclampsia Topic: Women's business

-~ • • • • •

-Postpartum Topic: Women's business See interpretation in Women's Busi ness section Post-Partum Depression Topic: Women's business See interpretation in Women's Busi ness section Pre-eclampsia Topic: Women's business See interpretation in Women's Busi ness section Premature Ventricula (PVC) ar Contraction Topic: Heart (cardiology) Meaning When a part of the heart (called the ventricle) pumps earlier than expected.
+Premature Ventricular Contraction (PVC) Topic: Heart (cardiology) Meaning When a part of the heart (called the ventricle) pumps earlier than expected.
 This can happen once or many times.
 If it happens many times, you might feel palpitations.
-Similar words - Preterm Topic: Women's business See interpretation in Women's Busi ness section Prognosis Topic: General health words Meaning When a doctor tells you how long a sickness will last or tells you what the sickness will do to your body, or if you are going to get better or not, this story is called a 'prognosis'.
-Similar words Forecast, indication Prophylactic Topic: Medicine Meaning Prophylactic means to prevent (or stop) something from happening.
+Similar words - Preterm Tonic: Women's husiness

+Prognosis Topic: General health words

+Meaning When a doctor tells you how long a sickness will last or tells you what the sickness will do to your body, or if you are going to get better or not, this story is called a 'prognosis'.

+Similar words Forecast, indica ation

+Prophylactic Topic: Medicine

+Meaning Prophylactic means to prevent (or stop) something from happening.
 Doctors might give you medicines to stop you getting a disease if you are sick with something else.
 For example, if you have had skin sores or sore throats that might lead to rheumatic fever and heart problems, doctors might give you injections of antibiotics to stop these infections in the future.
 Or if you are on dialysis, you might also be on prophylactic antibiotics because kidney disease also hurts the immune system and makes you more likely to get infections.

 Similar words -